Mortgage Payoff Fraud Red Flags to Watch For

 Be wary of unusual requests to send money to specific destinations via specific methods or requests to “overlook” elements “this one time” that do not look correct.
 If you are unsure if a request is valid, do independent research to check.

-3. Unusual Communication Methods
+3. Unusual communication methods

 Scammers will attempt to establish separate lines of communication with you, using an email address or phone number that may look similar to legitimate sources but often with distinct differences.